Hey Kids (Start Here)

 He walks.

-It’s a tripled novelty—this glass strewn concrete, this defaced monument that cuts him off from the pelagic vista he can construct from a memory not his own, and the walking—repetitive, continuous, and slow.
-It returns to him gradually as his feet come to feel again like his feet, his joints remember whose joints they are and work in concert, and he doesn’t feel as though he might pitch sideways as he goes.
+It’s a tripled novelty—this glass-strewn concrete, this defaced monument that cuts him off from a pelagic vista he can construct from a memory not his own, and the walking—repetitive, continuous, and slow.
+It returns to him gradually as his feet come to feel again like his feet, his joints remember whose joints they are and work in concert rather than threatening to pitch him sideways as he goes.

 Newt isn’t quite sure how far he walks before he finds the door.